dhennyacampos/testsmellspreventionguidelines/testsmells.md

   that relies on external resources like directories or database tables.
 Assuming that these resources exist or are in a certain state can lead to unpredictable results in your tests (Van Deursen et. al, 2001).
     * <b>Detection:</b> Test method contains an instance of a File class without calling the methods exists(), isFile(), or noExists() methods of the object.
     * <b>Exemple:</b> Listing 4 presents a test method containing RO (Lines from 2 to 15).
-The example presents a method of test class FileUtilsTest from the [fresco]( https://github.com/facebook/fresco.git) project.
+The example presents a method of test class FileUtilsTest from the [apollo](https://github.com/apolloconfig/apollo) project.

   ``` java
   1 public class LocalFileConfigRepositoryTest {